-The IFOAM Organic Guarantee System Facilitates Trade, Upholds Organic Integrity and Assures Consumers Internationally
+The IFOAM-Organics International Organic Guarantee System Facilitates Trade, Upholds Organic Integrity and Assures Consumers Internationally

-In the rapidly growing environment of marketing and trade of products claiming to be "organic," IFOAM supports a market guarantee of the integrity of organic claims.
+In the rapidly growing environment of marketing and trade of products claiming to be "organic," IFOAM-Organics International supports a market guarantee of the integrity of organic claims.
 The Organic Guarantee System (OGS) unites the organic world of organic assurance by providing tools for the recognition of standards and verification systems and for market identity.
 It fosters equivalence of participating certifiers and thereby facilitates the trade of organic products between operators certified by different participating certification bodies.
 It also provides a unique tool to facilitate equivalence recognitions amongst government organic regulations and the equivalence recognition of private systems by governments.
-Hence the IFOAM organic guarantee system not only upholds organic integrity but helps to remove technical barriers to organic trade and to facilitate market access for all, especially small producers.
+Hence the IFOAM-Organics International organic guarantee system not only upholds organic integrity but helps to remove technical barriers to organic trade and to facilitate market access for all, especially small producers.

-The IFOAM Family of Standards is the centerpiece of the IFOAM OGS.
-It contains all standards and technical regulations that have been approved by IFOAM as equivalent to the Common Objectives and Requirements of Organic Standards (COROS) - IFOAM Standards Requirements.
+The IFOAM Family of Standards is the centerpiece of the IFOAM-Organics International OGS.
+It contains all standards and technical regulations that have been approved by IFOAM-Organics International as equivalent to the Common Objectives and Requirements of Organic Standards (COROS) - IFOAM Standards Requirements.
 The Family of Standards is hence the tool that draws the line between organic and non-organic standards.
-All standards and government regulations approved in the IFOAM Family of Standards are recognized by IFOAM as true organic standards, and hence can be used for certification connected to other OGS components.
+All standards and government regulations approved in the IFOAM Family of Standards are recognized by IFOAM-Organics International as true organic standards, and hence can be used for certification connected to other OGS components.

-The IFOAM Organic Guarantee System enables organic certifiers to become "IFOAM Accredited" or "IFOAM Global Organic System Accredited".
-These accreditation are the only organic international accreditations existing to date, and hence represent the ultimate mark of competence for organic certifiers.
-Operators certified by such accredited certifiers in the scope of their accredited programs can label their products with the corresponding IFOAM Seal ("IFOAM Accredited" or "IFOAM System Accredited", next to the logo of their accredited certifier.
+The IFOAM-Organics International Organic Guarantee System enables organic certifiers to become "IFOAM Accredited".
+This accreditation is the only organic international accreditation existing to date, and hence represent the ultimate mark of competence for organic certifiers.
+Operators certified by such accredited certifiers in the scope of their accredited programs can label their products with the corresponding IFOAM Seal ("IFOAM Accredited"), next to the logo of their accredited certifier.